Learning how to paint a painting opens the door to creativity with endless possibilities.

 Use these guidelines when you are learning how to paint a painting.
 Artists can bend the rules and do their own thing after they are comfortable with painting.

-The logical order of landscape painting is to paint things behind or underneath first.
+The logical of how to paint a landscape painting is to paint things behind or underneath first.
 Paint from the back of the painting to the foreground.

 Look at the painting below and imagine yourself painting it in the order of the numbers.

-2. Come forward and paint the middle ground items.
-They are closer, so they overlap the background.
+2. Come forward and paint the middle ground items, the distant foliage.
+It is closer, so it overlaps the background sky.

-3. The water is painted before the buildings, boat and bushes because they rise out of the water.
+3. Next, the water was painted before the buildings, boat and bushes because they rise up out of the water.

-4. Next the buildings are painted.
+4. Then the buildings were painted.
 Note how the buildings overlap the foliage of step #2.

 5. The boat and its reflection are painted on and into the water.